semanticarts/gist/docs/ChangeAndReleaseManagement.md

 - **Major:** Non-backward-compatible, breaking changes, including inferencing, queries, and data conversion.
   - Examples: adding a restriction, domain, range; adding language tags to annotations.
   - Major changes should have a significant impact aside from technically modifying inferencing, if the latter is low-impact.
 For example, in gist 11.1.0 we removed the restriction on `gist:PhysicallyIdentifiableItem` stating that it must have an identifier.
-Technically, this impacts inferencing, since you can no longer infer that an object of this type has an identifier.
-However, we considered this so low impact that it was classified as a minor change.
+Technically, this impacts inferencing, but we considered this so low impact that it was classified as a minor change.

 - **Minor:** New, backward-compatible functionality.
-Includes _any_ addition to the ontology, even annotation properties.
-May constitute a large change to the ontology, such as addition of a new module.
+Includes _any_ addition to the ontology, even annotation properties or introduction of a new module.
-  - Examples: adding a class or property; removing a restriction; adding annotation property `domainIncludes`; deprecation of a term (see the [Deprecation and Deletion Policy](DeprecationAndDeletionPolicy.md).
+  - Examples: adding a class or property; adding a `domainIncludes` annotation; deprecation of a term; see the [Deprecation and Deletion Policy](DeprecationAndDeletionPolicy.md).

 - **Patch:** No new functionality other than bug fixes.
   - Correction of an error, even if not backward-compatible, does not require a major release.
 The expectation is that users will not have implemented against an obvious error.
 This would be a patch.